rajankit911/Obsidian/System Design/Unique ID Generator.md

 1. **Scalability:** System should scale horizontally to support 10x more load with minimal change.
 2. **Availability:** Should have > 99.99% uptime.
 ID generation should never be blocked system-wide.
+3. **Consistency:** Every ID must be unique even in distributed and concurrent environments.
-3. **Fault Tolerance:** System should tolerate machine failures, clock drift, or restarts.
+4. **Fault Tolerance:** System should tolerate machine failures, clock drift, or restarts.
-4. **Clock Synchronization Tolerance:** Should tolerate slight clock drifts or fallback safely.
+5. **Clock Synchronization Tolerance:** Should tolerate slight clock drifts or fallback safely.

 # Popular Approaches

 Multiple options can be used to generate unique IDs in distributed systems.
 - Database Auto-Increment or Sequence
-- Multi-master replication
 - UUIDs, ie, Universally unique identifier
 - Timestamp
 - Timestamp + Server ID
 - Ticket server
 - Redis/Zookeeper/etcd-based Counters
+- Multi-master replication
+	-
 	- Twitter snowflake approach

 ## Database Auto-Increment or Sequence